-During that time the Claimant's employer may cease to trade or change its trading name - making it difficult to establish who the insurer was at the time of the original injury.
+During that time the claimant's employer may cease to trade or change its trading name - making it difficult to establish who the insurer was at the time of the original injury.

-How can a Claimant trace his former employer's insurer?
+How can a claimant trace his former employer's insurer?

 Claimants and their representatives can access this database through an online enquiry facility using the employer's ERN.
 This search is designed to produce details that help to continue further investigation with the appropriate insurers.

-How is the Employers' Lliability Database compiled?
+How is the Employers' Liability Database compiled?